Exelon (NASDAQ:EXC) Releases FY24 Earnings Guidance

-Exelon (NASDAQ:EXC – Get Free Report) issued an update on its FY24 earnings guidance on Thursday morning.
+Exelon (NASDAQ:EXC – Get Free Report) updated its FY24 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $2.40-2.50 for the period, compared to the consensus estimate of $2.44.

 About Exelon